In September 2022 we will return to Iceland to see the rest of this magical Island, dates to be confirmed.

-This will be the first time the Adventure Club has been to the ‘Land of fire and ice’, where glaciers, hot springs, geysers, active volcanos, snow capped mountains, and vast lava deserts are all on one island.
-The Adventure lasts 16 days and we intend to spend as much of this, as possible, in the wilderness.
-Visiting –Kverkfjoll, Askja, Holuhraun, Dyngjufjalladagur to Myvatn, Akureyri (optional whale watching and deep sea fishing), Kjalvegur to Hveravellir.
+This will be the second time the Adventure Club has been to the ‘Land of fire and ice’, where glaciers, hot springs, geysers, active volcanos, snow-capped mountains, and vast lava deserts are all on one island.
+The Adventure lasts 16 days, and we intend to spend as much of this, as possible, in the wilderness.
+Visiting –Kverkfjoll, Askja, Holuhraun, Dyngjufjalladagur to Myvatn, Akureyri (optional whale watching and deep-sea fishing), Kjalvegur to Hveravellir.
 We will be driving on gravel tracks, over rocky roads and through glacial rivers.

 To ensure the trip is the best it can be, we have partnered up with an Icelandic tour guide, with 15 years experience.